 Our results are with the iris level set to maximum.
 When set to minimum, the projector isn't as bright, but has better contrast.
 Here are contrast measurements with the iris set to minimum:

-After a settings reset, the projector's pre-calibration accuracy in SDR is great.
+After a settings reset, the Anker X1's pre-calibration accuracy in SDR is great.
 Its color accuracy, in particular, is almost right on the money; almost all colors are on target, and there aren't many color mapping issues.
 The unit's white balance is very good, with some blues being slightly overrepresented in some grays, and reds being a bit underrepresented in other grays.
 It does make the projector's color temperature too cool out of the box.

 For another option with similar pre-calibration SDR accuracy, consider the Hisense C2 Ultra.